-A Brief History of Midwifery in America
+A Brief Herstory of Midwifery and Childbirth in America

 Since the dawn of time to the present, across all cultures, midwives have attended the majority of the world’s women during childbirth.
-Carrying the knowledge of birth and death, women’s sexuality, healing methods and medicinal plants,
+Carrying the knowledge of birth and death, women’s sexuality, healing methods and medicinal plants:

-A Midwife should have a hawk’s eye, a lady’s hand, a lions heart”
+A Midwife should have a hawk’s eye, a lady’s hand, a lion’s heart”

 …From a 16th Century Midwifery Text